Click here to subscribe to my monthly Life Coaching Accelerators, for insider coaching tips.

-The concept of life coaching goes back to sports coaching and then the realization of how advantageous it can be for people in all walks of life and occupations to have the support of a coach to bring them to their full potential.
+The concept of life coaching goes back to sports coaching, school coaching, music coaching etc and how advantageous it can be for people in all walks of life and occupations, to have the support of a coach to bring them to their full potential.

 Leonard observed that his clients, though emotionally stable and